wolandark/Mitra-Vim/README.md

 # Mitra-Vim
-A colorscheme based on the Persian color palette <br>
+A colorscheme based on the Persian color palette. <br>The persian palette, is the collection of colors that are usually found in various traditional Persian arts and crafts <br> for more information, see [here](https://github.com/alijsh/persian-colors). <br>

 <div>
 	<img src="https://github.com/wolandark/Mitra-Vim/assets/107309764/600ddcda-a351-4e51-ba95-5bf6d0318550" style="width:50%">